Cleveland could use an upgrade at right tackle and an understudy for Joe Thomas.

 For the NFL, Rudolph has some serious limitations.
 He is not very athletic and isn't a running threat, while his arm strength is just average.
 Rudolph also needs to improve his shaky accuracy and terrible anticipation.
 Routinely, Rudolph doesn't pull the trigger on a throw until his receiver has long since gotten wide open rather than anticipating the play to get the ball out faster.
 The length of time he holds the ball in the pocket is going to be a problem in the NFL.
 Rudolph is also inconsistent with his field vision as he can work off his first read, yet other times he stares down targets.
 His games against West Virginia and Texas provided other examples of him struggling to throw into tight windows.

-Rudolph has completed 64 percent of his passes this season for 4,115 yards with 33 touchdowns and nine interceptions.
+In 2017, Rudolph has completed 65 percent of his passes for 4,553 yards with 35 touchdowns and nine interceptions.
 He completed 63 percent of his passes for 4,91 yards with 28 touchdowns and four interceptions in 2016.
 Rudolph ran for six scores as well last season.

 Click links to see the Bills' picks across all rounds: